evrenkorkmaz/kartaca-docker-project/README.md

 ```bash
 sudo docker-compose up
 ```
-docker-compose and spring boot when running check on your browser
+And then you can check it from your browser

 [http://localhost:9000](http://localhost:9000)

 [http://localhost:9000/ui](http://localhost:9000/ui)

-or check on your terminal
+or check it on your terminal

 ```bash
 curl http://localhost:9000
 curl http://localhost:9000/ui